vinfea/openshift-ckan/docs/christa.md

 2025-12-03 18:01:11,004 INFO [ckan.lib.jobs] Worker rq:worker:17d3a80e31584cc7a94e4c7ce86e98cb (PID 60) has started on queue(s) "default"
 ```

-CKAN should now be accessible through your browser at the route declared in /ckan-chart/templates/ckan-base/ckan-route.yaml.
-You can obtain the value of the route by running `oc get route ckan`.
+CKAN should now be accessible through your browser at the route you created.
+Again, you can obtain the value of the route by running `oc get route ckan`.

-If you weren't able to predict the value of this route and set CKAN_SITE_URL accordingly,